 Bylaws of The Garden Club of Brewster

-The name of the organization shall be The Garden Club of Brewster, hereinafter called the Club.
+The name of the organization shall be The Garden Club of Brewster, hereinafter called the

+Club.
 Use of this name for other than Club approved functions is not permitted.

 The mission of the club shall be to stimulate the love for and knowledge of gardening; to

-promote the protection of natural resources, including plants and wildlife; to cooperate with town
+promote the protection of natural resources, including plants and wildlife; to cooperate with

-the ecology of our environment.
+respect for the ecology of our environment.

 There shall be three classes of membership: Regular, Sustaining and Honorary.